Kittonn/intro-to-programming/README.md

 # Introduction to Programming

+01006801 - Introduction to Programming

+Engineering management and Entrepreneurship, King Mongkut's Institute of Technology Ladkrabang

 ### Overview
 - [ ] Lab 3 - Input and Output
 - [ ] Lab 4 - Conditional Statements